Oceanswave/lorgnette/README.md

 But Pluralsight prompts you every 6-10 minutes to continue the module.
 Ug!
 Who has time for all that "continue module" modal dialog button pressing?!

 Needlessly click no longer!
 Lorgnette is here to save the day!
 Display Pluralsight as a Kiosk in your lobby or binge watch Pluralsight videos from the comfort of your couch.
 Passively watch Pluralsight courses on that second monitor!
-The world is your oyster once again!
+The world is your oyster once again with Lorgnette!

 #####What it does:
 Launched from the console, Lorgnette auto-logs into a Pluralsight account and plays course videos.
 When the end of a module is reached, Lorgnette auto-clicks "continue module" popups.
 It also minimizes the module listing when a course is played so you don't have to.
 It'll also play in "kiosk" mode and display automatically in full-screen presentation.